 LowCollection cadence

-Last source check: MOPS historical catch-up at 2026-06-11 00:56.
+Last source check: Taiwan government procurement sync at 2026-07-05 18:02.
 Government procurement, MOPS, TWCERT/CC TVN, and guarded TWCERT/CC security-news sources are monitored; new records enter the database before any article decision.

 Supplier-risk analysts, security researchers, cloud and infrastructure operators, policy researchers, threat intelligence teams, and regional risk readers who need Taiwan public-company cyber incident context in English.